Published on December 17, 2024 | Last modified on May 13, 2025

 Kelly’s Directory, also known as the Kelly’s, Post Office and Harrod & Co Directory, served as a comprehensive listing of businesses and tradespeople within a specific English city or town.
-The 'Victorian Yellow Pages' included a general directory of postal addresses for local aristocracy, landowners, charities, and other establishments.

 This edition of Kelly's Directory of Devon (1902) also includes a list of Combmartin's contemporary private residents; names, occupations and businesses, along with their residences.